olitvin/material2/src/cdk/scrolling/scrolling.md

 Other virtual scrolling strategies can be implemented by extending `VirtualScrollStrategy`.
-An autosize strategy that works on elements of differing sizes is currently being developed in `@angular/cdk-experimental`, but it is not ready for production use yet.
+An autosize strategy that works on elements of differing sizes is currently being developed in `@cdk-experimental`, but it is not ready for production use yet.

 ### Viewport orientation
 The virtual-scroll viewport defaults to a vertical orientation, but can also be set to